griffio/griffio.github.io/_posts/2015-04-15-Kotlin-pipeline-example.md

 result = {M=1, i=4, s=4, p=2}
 ~~~

-The two stages in the pipeline are grouping and transforming, and are implemented in Kotin by the Standard Library, generating two collections.
+The two stages in the pipeline are grouping and transforming, separated by the infix syntax, implemented in the Kotin Standard Library.
+Each operation produces a collection.

 + Each unique character is associated with a list of the same characters
 + The size of each list is returned as the new value in the destination map key